subscan-explorer/subscan-OpenAPI/docs/Introduction.md

 Please notice before you get started:

-1. The following endpoints list is maintained mannually and it might be outdated.
+1. The following endpoints list is maintained manually and it might be outdated.
 In fact, every individual network supported on Subscan.io will have available API endpoint as well.
 The endpoint naming convention is `https://$NETWORK_NAME.api.subscan.io` where the `$NETWORK_NAME` is the same as the subdomain of the corresponding network on Subscan.io.